Youth organization 'ringing the alarm bell' about dire need for affordable housing | CBC News

 Operation Come Home, which works to divert youth out of homelessness by offering a drop-in on weekday mornings, as well as employment and housing programs, says demand is up 33 per cent across the board over last year.

-By August, the organization said it had blown past its projected demand for service for the whole year.
+By August, the organization said it had blown past its projected demand for the year.

 One theory about the spike in demand is that the tendency of the pandemic to amplify conflict and mental stress at home has caused more youths to leave, Heckbert said.